Known For : Kheerganga Trek Trekking in Kasol Tosh

 Popular for its cannabis plantations, the tranquil village of Tosh is just another example of the unparalleled natural beauty that Himachal holds within its bounds.
 Located at the far end of Parvati Valley, Tosh is untouched by modernisation and fast-paced life.
 With its gradual terrain and the waters of river Parvathi flowing through its bosom, the trek of Tosh is the go-to expedition for all adrenaline junkies.
 The hippie culture and otherworldly vibe of this village will surely transport you another world.

 Malana is an ancient solitary village in Himachal Pradesh in an isolated and charming plateau by the side of the Malana River.
-Known as Malana Nala, it lies in Parvati Valley which is a quaint corner away from rest of the world.
+Known as Malana Nala, it lies in Parvati Valley which is a quaint corner away from the rest of the world.
 One of the unique aspects of this destination is the strong culture and beliefs of the locals, who follow their rules with the utmost tenacity.
 According to them, Malana is the place where democracy is best followed with the well-organized parliamentary system, guided by their deity Jamlu Rishi.
 It is believed that Jamlu was worshipped during the pre-Aryan times.
 It has been the subject of various documentaries like Malana: Globalization of a Himalayan Village and Malana, A Lost Identity.
-Their court system resembles The Ancient Greek System as they believe themselves to be the followers of Alexander the Great.
-Wait no further.
-Bring out the adventurer in you.
-Enjoy the amazing trekking experience in Chalal, Tosh, and Malana.
+Their court system resembles the Ancient Greek System as they believe themselves to be the followers of Alexander the Great.
+Wait no further and bring out the adventurer in you!
+Malana Cream is rumoured to be the reason why most hippies flock to Parvati Valley.

 Kasol and the Parvati Valley are an amazing experience, gastronomically.
 Given the huge numbers of Israeli settlers in the Parvati Valley, food is flavoured largely by mid-western influences.
 Be prepared for a lot of continental food; meats cooked to perfection, some great fish because of the proximity to the river, and a lot of perfectly blended middle eastern sauces.
 Stoners grow to love food in Kasol all the more because of the irrepressible hunger that nags in their tummy after an ode to the intoxicant, and non-smokers enjoy the food too, because food in Kasol is pretty much awesome!
 Our picks are – the Evergreen cafe, the Shiv Shanti Cafe and the Jim Morrison Cafe.